junxit/us-congress-bills-112/metadata.md

 - 2012-02-27 — Placed on the Union Calendar, Calendar No. 279.
 - 2012-02-27 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 112-402.
 - 2012-02-27 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 112-402.
+- 2012-03-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-03-20 — Considered as unfinished business. (consideration: CR H1410-1411)
+- 2012-03-20 — Considered under suspension of the rules. (consideration: CR H1401-1405)
+- 2012-03-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+665.
+- 2012-03-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-03-20 — Mr. Chaffetz moved to suspend the rules and pass the bill, as amended.
+- 2012-03-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 114). (text: CR H1401-1403)
+- 2012-03-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 114).(text: CR H1401-1403)